Efficient Policy Evaluation with Offline Data Informed Behavior Policy Design: Variance Reduction in Reinforcement Learning

-The second term in~\eqref{eq:varaince-1} is a constant given a target policy $\pi$ and is unrelated to the choice of $\mu$.
+The second term $\V_{S_0}\left(v_{\pi, 0}(S_0)\right)$ is a constant given a target policy $\pi$ and is unrelated to the choice of $\mu$.
 In the first term, the expectation is taken over $S_0$ that is determined by the initial probability distribution $p_0$.
-Consequently, solving the problem~\eqref{eq rl opt problem} is equivalent to solving for each $s$,
+Consequently, to solve the problem~\eqref{eq rl opt problem}, it is sufficient to solve for each $s$,